Teaching English in China

 Cities in China are informally grouped into 3 tiers to give a broad reference to their stage in development.
 As China is a “developing nation”, the development status of these three tiers varies greatly!
 The cities recognized as tier 1 are Shanghai, Beijing, Shenzhen, and Guangzhou.
 Some parts of these cities could easily be confused with western cities.
 There are over 170 cities in China with 1 million+ people and dozens of them are tier 2 status.
 This means they likely have an underground metro system, airport, high-speed train station, definitely KFC (Chicken) and Starbucks!
 While many people are looking to teach in Shanghai because of its international reputation, tier 3 cities will certainly be more of an adventure.
 With limited access to imported goods and few English speakers, these cities will certainly grant you a full immersion experience.

-As the most international city in the country there are many teaching jobs in Shanghai.
+As the most international city in China, there are many teaching jobs in Shanghai.
 Remember that while salaries in Shanghai are higher than many tier 2 or 3 cities, the cost of living is also considerably higher than most of mainland China.
 See all current openings in Shanghai here.

 Schedule and Start Dates: